-Oro Province in WWII was the scene of some very significant military action after Japanese forces made a surprise landing at Buna in July 1942 and established a base from which to launch their overland attack on Port Moresby over the Kokoda Trail.
+Oro Province in WWII was the scene of some very significant military action.
+Which started after Japanese forces made a surprise landing at Buna in July 1942.
+Establishing a base from which to launch their overland attack on Port Moresby over the Kokoda Trail.

 After the successful defeat of the Japanese at the Battle of Milne Bay in August 1942, the Allied forces used Milne Bay as its base in to launch its counter-attack on Buna.

 Buna’s remote location meant that significant logistical challenges had to be overcome for the operation to be successful.
-The decision was taken to establish a forward base near Wanigela Mission, on the northwestern shore of Collingwood bay, some 65 miles from Buna.
+The decision was taken to establish a forward base near Wanigela Mission.
+Located on the northwestern shore of Collingwood bay, some 65 miles from Buna.

-In October 1942, in what became known as the “Wanigela Operation“, Australian soldiers managed to clear an airstrip in the dense kunai grass that was big and long enough to bring in a company of engineers.
+In October 1942, in what became known as the “Wanigela Operation” was launched.
+Australian soldiers managed to clear an airstrip in the dense kunai grass sufficient to bring in a company of engineers.

 Further north of Wanigela, Tufi Fiord at Cape Nelson was selected by the US Navy as an advanced base for the PT Boats supporting the attack on Buna.